tsujamin/digi-approval/scope/work_scope.md

 3. Implement dynamic workflow functionality within the Event Permit Application System (18/1/14 - 19/02/14)

 ## Governance ##
-The project is goverened according to Section 6 of the e-Government Cluster Collaborative Project Agreement.
+The project is governed according to Section 6 of the e-Government Cluster Collaborative Project Agreement.
 A Project Board has been constituted to oversee the project consisting of representatives from the ACT Government, NICTA and DigiACTive.

 ## Reporting ##